Shiatsu Cave [

 What to wear: Comfortable stretchy clothing that moves with you, cotton or cotton blends without a lot of construction.
 There is a dressing/changing room.

 Tuesday - Friday 10am-8pm, Sat 9am-2pm

 By Appointment: 763-433-0332 [

 Call at your convenience.
-During and after hours my studio phone number 763-433-0332 is forwarded to my cell phone: 612-298-2590.
-Or text my cell phone at 612-298-2590 with appointment time requests.
+During and after hours my studio phone number 763-433-0332, 612-298-2590.
+If no answer, leave a voice message, or text message.
 I should be able to return your call or text within the hour during business hours.

 Bathroom is upstairs, to the left, around towards the back and second bathroom to the right, key is at the top of the shoe park just inside the door.

 To learn more about therapeutic massage & bodywork: www.massagetherapy.com

 See the Frequently asked Questions page for more information.

 Shinrin-yoku: The Japanese art of forest air bathing.